everaccounting/wp-ever-accounting/readme.txt

 > See all the 5-star reviews from our users [here](https://wordpress.org/support/plugin/wp-ever-accounting/reviews/).

-💻 Visit [Ever Accounting](https://pluginever.com) to learn from our accounting tutorials and find out the [extensions](https://pluginever.com/plugins).
+💻 Visit [Ever Accounting](https://wpeveraccounting.com) to learn from our accounting tutorials and find out the [add-ons](https://everaccounting.com/addons).

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wp-ever-accounting` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

-= What do I need to properly use WP Ever Accounting? = Apart from a fully functional WordPress installation, WP Ever Accounting does not have any dependency.
+= What do I need to properly use WP Ever Accounting? = Apart from a fully functional WordPress installation, WP Ever Accounting does not have any dependencies.
 The minimum required version of WordPress is 4.7.0.

 = What is the minimum PHP version that I have to maintain to use this plugin? = To enjoy the sweet features of this powerful plugin you have to at least have PHP version 5.6 or higher installed.
 If you have a lower version of PHP then you may face problems.

-= Can I ask/suggest for a new feature? =
+= Can I ask/suggest a new feature? =
 Yes, of course.
 We do not create products for ourselves.
 You are always welcome to suggest new features and improvements.

 == Screenshots ==